CreativeWolfies/akyanet-research/akyanet.md

 Obviously, you cannot create a relationship with a minor (child) under 16.
 Parties thinking about creating a relationship with a high age difference are advised to think carefully about it.

-Since you are free to form the relationships you want, [Polyamory](https://en.wikipedia.org/wiki/Polyamory) is implicitly authorized, but every partner should be informed of the other relations and must consent to it.
+Since you are free to form the relationships you want, [polyamorous relationships](https://en.wikipedia.org/wiki/Polyamory) are implicitly authorized, but every partner should be informed of the other relations and must consent to it.

 ### Gender, gender identity, and sexuality